CodeDefenders/CodeDefenders/docs/Testing.md

 mvn clean package integration-test -PST
 ```

 This command rebuilds and repackages the application using the `docker.properties` file.
 Then, it copies the resulting `.war` file in the right folder (`src/test/resources/systemtests/frontend`).
-Finally, it runs all tests, which are annotated with `@Category(SystemTest.class)`.
+Finally, it runs all tests, which are annotated with `@Tag(SYSTEM)`.
 Each test starts two docker instances for Code Defenders (one for the backend and on one for the front-end) and one docker instance for Selenium.
 When containers are ready, the test code send the commands to the Selenium instance which must necessarily run on port 4444.
 When a test ends, all containers are disposed.

 There's few catches.
 Since we use selenium-standalone we can run ONLY one system test at the time.
 The alternative (not in place) is to start a selenium-hub.